parbhatkapila4/Vector-Mail/README.md

 # Vector Mail AI

-Production-grade AI email client built for scale.
+Production-grade AI email Intelligence client built for scale.
 Handles 100 of emails with 99.9% uptime.

 ## Problem We Solve